dhuss42/minishell/README.md

 changes the current working directory.
 If no argument is provided, it changes to the directory specified in the `HOME` variable.
 It also updates the `PWD` and `OLDPWD` environment variables.

 [echo](https://github.com/maustel/minishell/blob/david_new/builtins/echo.c)
-outputs the arguments passed to it, expanding variables where necessary (e.g., `e$t` becomes `echo hallo` if `t` is set to "hallo").
+outputs the arguments passed to it.
 It also supports the `-n` flag to prevent printing a newline at the end.

 [env](https://github.com/maustel/minishell/blob/david_new/builtins/env.c)
 displays the current environment variables that contain an `=` sign, essentially showing the shell's environment.